sammck/tp-hub/README.md

 [Cloudflare](https://cloudflare.com/) is used to provision SSL certificates, terminate SSL/HTTP connections, manage public DNS, provide a public HTTP/HTTPS ingress, and securely tunnel inbound public requests through NAT/firewalls to the Traefik reverse proxy on the hub.
 It can also provide a secure way to SSH into your hub from the Internet.
 All of the Cloudflare features used by tp-hub are included in Cloudflare's free-tier offering.

-All services, including Traefik and Portainer themselves, run in docker containers and are managed with [docker-compose](https://docs.docker.com/compose/).
+All services other than `docker` and the `cloudflared` agent daemon, including Traefik and Portainer themselves, run in docker containers and are managed with [docker-compose](https://docs.docker.com/compose/).
  Individual service stacks can be easily configured to be visible to the LAN only, or to the public Internet.

 A new web service can be added simply by authoring a docker-compose.yml file and using Portainer's web UI to add a managed stack.
 All reverse-proxy configuration settings for each service (including hostname/path routing, public/private entrypoints, etc.) are expressed with labels attached